streamnative/tgip-cn/.github/ISSUE_TEMPLATE/episode.md

 ---
 name: episode
-about: Episode checklist (used by coordinator, instructor, and designer)
+about: Episode checklist (used by coordinator, designer, host, and technical writer)
 title: 'Episode $number: $topic-name'
 labels: episode-task
 assignees: ''